-According to a November, 2013 article in Scientific American, “World with Two Suns“, this is no mere science fiction.
-In the article, astronomy professor William Welsh and astrophysicist Laurance Doyle state that binary stars (i.e. pairs of stars) are rather common and that this notion inspired the theory of binary stars supporting planets.
-As is usually the case, two camps emerged with opposing theories; one camp of astronomers thought this a possibility, while the other assumed it impossible because planets would not form in the chaotic environment around the two stars.
+According to a November 2013 article in Scientific American, “World with Two Suns“, this is no science fiction.
+In the article, astronomy Professor William Welsh and astrophysicist Laurance Doyle state that binary stars (i.e., pairs of stars) are rather common and that this notion inspired the theory of binary stars supporting planets.
+As is usually the case, two camps emerged with opposing theories: one camp of astronomers thought this a possibility, while the other assumed it impossible because planets would not form in the chaotic environment around the two stars.
 They further suggested that even if a planet did form, its orbit may not last long-term.

 Then, in 2009, NASA finally launched the Kepler Mission to investigate this theory out in space.
 It took about two years before the first transiting circumbinary planets were detected.
-Today, we know that these types of systems are more common than anyone may have previously imagined, possibly tens of millions in just the Milky Way, let alone mere sci-fi.
+Today, we know that these types of systems are more common than anyone may have previously imagined, possibly tens of millions in the Milky Way alone.